Clerk Colvill

-"Clerk Colvill" is Child ballad No. 42, otherwise known as "The Mermaid".

-This ballad was one of 25 traditional works included in Ballads Weird and Wonderful (1912) where it was illustrated by Vernon Hill.
+"Clerk Colvill" or "Clerk Colven" (Roud 147, Child 42) otherwise known as "The Mermaid", is a traditional English-language folk ballad.
+This ballad was one of 25 traditional works included in Ballads Weird and Wonderful (1912), where it was illustrated by Vernon Hill.

 Synopsis

 Clerk Colvill, ignoring the advice of his lady or his mother, goes to a body of water, where a mermaid seduces him.
 His head starts to ache, and the mermaid tells him he will die of it.
 He goes home and dies.

 In some variants, she offers that he may go to sea with her instead of dying, at the end, and he refuses.

 Motifs

 Francis James Child regarded the ballad as incomplete, and that Clerk Colvill is not an innocent victim of jealousy, but has clearly had a relationship with the mermaid, so that she inflicts death as the penalty for his infidelity, a motif found in many German and Scandinavian tales.

 The detail of the mermaid washing a sark or silk garment may descend from Scandinavian originals of an elf-woman offering a shirt to the man she is enamored with as a sign of betrothal (see §Similar ballads below).